 (RC) A detailed study of the novel by Gabriel García Márquez, published in 1967.
 Although other works written by the Colombian author will also be discussed (stories, essays, reportage, and fragments of other novels), the course will concentrate on the structure, style, motifs, historical and aesthetic context of the masterwork that brought him the Nobel Prize in Literature.
 Conducted in Spanish.

 Requisite: Spanish 12 or consent of the instructor.
 Limited to 25 students.
 Fall semester.
-Professor Stavans.2017-18: Not offered
+Professor Stavans.2020-21: Offered in Spring 2021

 A detailed textual and historical analysis of Cervantes' masterpiece, first published in two installments, the first in 1605, the second in 1615.
 The course will place the novel in the context of the Renaissance, reflecting on the way it showcases ideas on politics, philosophy, and art.
 Also, students will contemplate its impact on world literature, from Sterne's Tristram Shandy to Dostoievski's Crime and Punishment, as well as on the works of Borges, Milan Kundera, and Salman Rushdie, among others.
 Conducted in Spanish.
 Not open to students who have taken Spanish 65.